naked-on-the-bus/Weird-Pixelator/README.md

 # Weird Pixelator

 NOTE!!
-For some reason the mac build doen't work with github action, download the mac version frommthe itch.io page : https://naked-on-the-bus.itch.io/weird-pixellator
+For some reason the mac build doesn't work via github action, download the mac version from the itch.io page : https://naked-on-the-bus.itch.io/weird-pixellator

 Weird Pixelator is a desktop glitch-art editor built with Tkinter.
 It supports live preview controls for pixel effects, color work, blend overlays,